Mahendra of Nepal: Others

-His son Birendra ascended the Nepalese throne on 31 January 1972 immediately after his father's death at the age of 27.
-However, his coronation took place only on 24 February 1975 at the age of 29 due to Hindu ritual for an auspicious date and the astrologers had claimed only that time to be auspicious.

 Honors

 British Field Marshal

 King Mahendra was appointed as a British Field Marshal in 1962.

+Pakistani Field Marshal

+King Mahendra was appointed as an honorary Field Marshal of the Pakistan Army by President Ayub Khan on 12 May 1963.

 King Mahendra and Queen's visit to US

 King Mahendra and Queen Ratna visited the US in 1960 and 1967.
 In 1960 they were greeted by President Dwight D. Eisenhower and in 1967 they were greeted by President Lyndon B Johnson and Mrs. Johnson in Washington DC in 1967.
 The royal couple of Nepal was greeted with the 'guard of honor'.